 Connect with each other during lockdown to halt decline in mental health

-Suffolk Mind has issued a plea to local people to write letters, telephone people they haven’t spoken to for a while, shout to neighbours over garden fences, or do whatever they can to connect with others to try and halt the decline in our mental health due to lockdown.
+Suffolk Mind has issued a plea to local people to write letters, telephone people they haven’t spoken to for a while, shout to neighbours over garden fences, or do whatever they can to connect with each other to try and halt the decline in our mental health due to lockdown.

 For those that would like to participate, the charity is launching a Suffolk Mind PenPals scheme.
 People can write to Suffolk Mind and a volunteer will write back within two weeks or so.
-For more details click here.
+Please note, this service has now closed.